 Making electro-acoustic, experimental improv, Oscillatorial Binnage has featured in The Wire music magazine’s Under the Radar compilation release and performing at Cafe Oto (London), Merge Bankside Festival, Wellcome Trust, Tate Modern and more.

-Oxford Handbooks (2019), The Wire magazine, Ibraaz online, Canvas Magazine, Brownbook Magazine and Arte East.
+Oxford Handbooks (2021), Savvy Contemporary Publishing (2021), The Wire magazine, Ibraaz online, Canvas Magazine, Brownbook Magazine, Arte East and more.